Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

 The White Sewing Machine Base: Made in the U.S.A.

 Sure, the White sewing machine is not as popular as the well-known Singer brand.
 The trundle assembly was missing, making the base seem even plainer.
-But the stand was solid, the cast iron scroll work is subtle yet quite appealing, and it still sports its original paint.
+But the stand is solid, the cast iron scroll work is subtle yet quite appealing, and it still sports its original paint.
 Even the little wheels at the end of each leg are intact and spin freely.

 Overall, the old base is a good candidate for repurposing into a new table.
 I just needed an appropriate table top.